‘Catch Me if you Can’ Restaurateurs Blow Town Owing Everyone Money

 It is very unlikely that anyone is going to get paid what is owned to them involving Cook Shoppe, and that really, really sucks.

+Hoodline did some great local reporting on this story and here’s what they found out about Tooner.
 The reality began to set in for Cook Shoppe staff on August 16 when ABC officials showed up and arrested Lawrence Tooner for selling alcohol without a liquor license at Cook Shoppe, and for having a felony warrant in New York State.
 Shortly after that his partner ‘White’ also disappeared, meanwhile the paychecks for some 30 restaurant staff bounced.
 On Wednesday of this week, Tooner was extradited to New York City to face his warrant for a 2012 conviction of felony second-degree burglary, grand larceny and criminal possession of stolen goods.
-Hoodline also reported that he is currently being held at the Vernon C. Bain Correctional Center in the Bronx.
+Hoodline reported that he is currently being held at the Vernon C. Bain Correctional Center in the Bronx.

 Tong was also stiffed on her wages when everything fell apart in August.
 I asked her if he ever appeared suspicious during the times they worked together and she said, “not really, he was always very confident, but now it appears like he was some kind of sociopath.”
 She also found it strange that ‘White’ never wanted his picture published for promotional materials, he claimed it was because he felt like he looked ‘out of shape’ in the photos, but Allie realized later it was because he might have been recognized by all the people he owed money to.